xiaoxiae/videos/17-ab/SCRIPT.md

 Since just searching for keys is boring, let's try to insert one.

-Assuming that it's not present, we'll again run search and end up in one of the tree's leafs.
+Assuming that it's not present, we'll again run search and end up in one of the tree's leaves.
 Then we simply insert the key into the leaf's parent node, creating a new leaf in the process.

 Now it might seem like we're be done, but remember that since this is an $(a,b)$-tree, a node can have at most $b$ children, making the one that we just modified invalid.